bydrei/bydrei/README.md

 - 👨🏽‍💻 I'm currently for a company called END. as a Senior back-end developer.
 - :wrench: ATM I'm learning iOS/Mac development in Swift and SwiftUI.
 - 💬 I love PHP, it's my favourite backend language.
+I've been using it since PHP 5.3.
+(Current PHP 7.4)

 **Languages and Tools:**
 <p>